A Trick of the Tail: Background

-Founding member and lead singer Peter Gabriel decided to leave Genesis in late 1974, early in the tour for the album The Lamb Lies Down on Broadway.
-His bandmates hoped he would reconsider, as they were still in debt and felt his departure could destroy the band's future, but ultimately accepted that he would leave.
-The remaining members wanted to continue to collaborate musically, and show journalists and critics they were primarily a song writing team that could still produce good music.
+Founding member and lead singer Peter Gabriel decided in late 1974, early in the tour for the album The Lamb Lies Down on Broadway, to leave Genesis when the tour was over.
+His bandmates hoped he would reconsider, for they were still in debt and felt his departure could destroy the band's future, but ultimately accepted that he would leave.
+The remaining members wanted to continue to collaborate musically, and show journalists and critics they were primarily a songwriting team that could still produce good music.
 Banks had been close to Gabriel personally, and did not want the band to split up on top of seeing less of one of his best friends.
 He had written a number of songs for a possible solo project before deciding they should be used on the new Genesis album.

+Drummer Phil Collins (pictured 1981) became Genesis' lead vocalist following founding member Peter Gabriel's departure in 1975.

-Following the end of the tour, guitarist Steve Hackett recorded a solo album, Voyage of the Acolyte with guitarist/bassist Mike Rutherford and drummer Phil Collins, feeling unsure that Genesis would survive.
+Following the end of the tour, guitarist Steve Hackett recorded a solo album, Voyage of the Acolyte, with guitarist/bassist Mike Rutherford and drummer Phil Collins, feeling unsure that Genesis would survive.
 He reconvened with the remaining group members in July 1975.
 Banks and Rutherford were particularly keen to write and record new material so that critics and fans would accept Gabriel's departure.
-The group began rehearsals in a basement studio in Acton, and quickly wrote material they were happy with, but had not yet found a replacement lead singer.
+The group began rehearsals in a basement studio in Acton, London, and quickly wrote material they were happy with, but had not yet found a replacement lead singer.
 They placed an anonymous advertisement in the music paper Melody Maker for "a singer for a Genesis-type group", which received around 400 replies.
 Some applicants sent photographs of themselves in costume and wearing masks, as Gabriel had done on stage.
-A few weeks into rehearsals, Melody Maker managed to find out about Gabriel leaving the band, and their story made the front page of the 16 August issue, where journalist Chris Welch declared Genesis dead.
-The group spoke to the music papers to deny they were splitting up and explained they had a new album written and waiting to be recorded.
+A few weeks into rehearsals, Melody Maker managed to find out about Gabriel leaving the band, and their story made the front page of the 16 August issue, in which journalist Chris Welch declared Genesis dead.
+The group spoke to the music papers to deny that they were splitting up, and explained they had a new album written and waiting to be recorded.